-Safety: The District shares a single full-time safety professional (Safety Officer) with the Central Marin Sanitation Agency (CMSA).
+Safety: The District continues to share a single full-time safety professional (Safety Officer) with the Central Marin Sanitation Agency (CMSA).

 Laboratory: The District and North Marin Water District (NMWD) also have an Agreement to share highly skilled laboratory staff.